Greek New Zealanders

 The number of people reporting their ethnicity as Greek in New Zealand was 2,478 in the March 2013 census.
 An estimated 10,000 New Zealanders have Greek Ancestry.

 In the modern era, many Greeks came by way of Australia to New Zealand, coming in waves during the 1950s and 60s.
-The vast majority of these migrants came to Wellington, which still noticeably oozes with Hellenic heritage and deep roots.
-Suburbs that became Greek strongholds include Mount Victoria, the streets of which are lined with Greek-planted olive trees (that have produced award-winning olive oil), Strathmore Park, Miramar, Island Bay, Moera, Plimmerton, and Berhampore, the latter of which is where the local Greek football team, Wellington Olympic AFC, is based.
-Wellington Olympic is one of many local clubs formed by European immigrants during the 20th century, which helped solidify football as a passion of the people in Wellington.
-Many Greeks found work running fish and chip shops; some of these shops are still run by Greeks (such as ones in Strathmore Park and Plimmerton), but today Chinese New Zealanders run the majority of these takeaway outlets.
-Concerning Greek food, Souvlakia is not hard to find at all in Wellington.
+The vast majority of these migrants came to Wellington.
+Suburbs that became Greek strongholds include Mount Victoria, Strathmore Park, Miramar, Island Bay, Moera, Plimmerton, and Berhampore.
+Berhampore is where the local Greek football team, Wellington Olympic AFC, is based.
+Wellington Olympic is one of many local clubs formed by European immigrants during the 20th century.

 As per the 2018 census, 2,475 New Zealanders identified themselves as Greeks, with 39.3% declaring solely with the Greek ethnicity.

 Migration

 The vast majority of the Greeks immigrating to New Zealand came from the western prefecture of Aetolia-Acarnania, the Ionian Sea islands of Ithaca and Kephalonia, and from the island of Lesbos which is located in the northeastern Aegean Sea.
 Smaller numbers have come from Macedonia, Epirus, Attica, the Peloponnese, Crete, Romania and Cyprus.
 Chain migration has been popular.